Managing a subscription

 to construct a billing failed notification that:

 Informs customers of the failed payment capture attempt.
-For example: We were unable to charge your
+For example:

-.\Provides a link to a page on your site where customers can resolve the issue.
+Provides a link to a page on your site where customers can resolve the issue.
 For example: To avoid disruptions to your subscription, please visit your account management page.\

 Provide your contact information.
 For example: If you have any questions, visit our support site at <web address>, contact us at <email address>, or call <phone number>.